-To build up a capable Navy, most Countries would procure proven designs rather than providing significant R&D allocations, oversee detailed contractor designs, and build up shipyard capability.
-The reasons for this predilection are likely to operate both collectively and individually, such as a lack of knowledge, limited design experiences, concerns about cost estimates, uncertain results and slow investment returns.
-Some countries arguably do not consider fully and strategically how much they would save long-term from being able to perform their conceptual designs.
-Such design would then enable them to build better their warships based on their specific areas of operation and corresponding threats.

-This paper was first published in a fuller form in the Journal of Marine Systems & Ocean Technology, 27 Apr 2020, [1] and has been given permission to be used in this reduced format by the Authors
+By the Editor - In building a capable navy most countries opt for proven designs rather than resourcing R&D, overseeing detailed contractor designs, and building up shipyard capability.
+But, as the authors argue, those countries are not benefiting from long-term savings by being able to perform their own conceptual designs.
+Such organic design would enable them to build better their warships based on their specific areas of operation and corresponding threats.
+A fuller version of this paper was first published in a fuller form in the Journal of Marine Systems & Ocean Technology, 27 Apr 20201